-As health care solutions and augmented monitoring of human mobility overlap with the new concepts of Internet of Things (IoT), an emerging area of interest leverages sensor networks that monitor personal health data and human activity.
-This paradigm effectively connects the human body to the Internet also known as Internet of Bodies.
-Internet of Sports further defines this IoB for devices and software that monitor human activity in the fitness and competitive sports domain.
+As healthcare solutions and augmented monitoring of human mobility overlap with the new concepts of the Internet of Things (IoT), an emerging area of interest leverages sensor networks that monitor personal health data and human activity.
+This paradigm effectively connects the human body to the Internet, also known as the Internet of Bodies (IoB).
+The Internet of Sports (IoS) further defines IoB for devices and software that monitor human activity in the fitness and competitive sports domain.
 The advanced capabilities and performance of these high-tech biological devices opens a full array of opportunities and challenges as health care professionals develop the next generation of medical solutions and assistive technologies.
-Although there are an increasing number of IoB applications associated with personal mobile devices, there are also new and exciting devices such as smart contact lenses for adapted vision correction, cochlear implants for enhanced hearing, and electronic pills that monitor your internal organs.
+Although there is an increasing number of IoB applications associated with personal mobile devices, there are also new and exciting devices, such as smart contact lenses for adapted vision correction, cochlear implants for enhanced hearing, and electronic pills that monitor your internal organs.

 Scope of Interest

-Internet Computing, software engineering, human computer interaction, and data and networking technologies are essential to the creation of next-generation IoB/IoS/IoT technologies.
-This special issue aims to collect the most recent practical and theoretical advances to IoB/IoS, including cutting-edge techniques for system development/implementation, networking approaches, privacy & security considerations, and human-sensor interactions.
+Internet computing, software engineering, human-computer interaction, and data and networking technologies are essential to the creation of next-generation IoB/IoS/IoT technologies.
+This special issue aims to collect the most recent practical and theoretical advances to IoB/IoS, including cutting-edge techniques for system development/implementation, networking approaches, privacy and security considerations, and human-sensor interactions.